Tag: photoelectric smoke detector

 (h) Statement if the smoke alarm is suitable for wall (vertical) mounting.

-QLD legislation states that smoke alarms must be photoelectric, interconnected and conform to Australian Standard 3786:2014.
-Failure to do so could have implications in the event of any insurance pay-out following a house fire.
+Queensland legislation mandates that all smoke alarms must be photoelectric, interconnected, and fully compliant with Australian Standard 3786:2014.
+Failure to meet these requirements could have serious consequences, including potential issues with insurance claims in the event of a house fire.

 We love talking smoke alarms!